GloboFS/GloboFS/PLANNING.md

 paranoid.. however if you have two servers select the same second + nanosecond to the 9th decimal place.. you're awesome.

-For brevity sake.. the full path for ```Photos/Trip/Moon/Photo1.jpg``` and the recent hashes would be ```/srv/globofs/68d25a11-a34a-4bbb-a29e-c9bd06ff8c53/root/Photos/Trip/Moon/Photo1.jpg/versions/log```.

 Hard links (vs sym links) are used to allow us to do reference counting on demand.
 The hashes in the Photo direcory are hard linked to a primary hash directory that will be shared by all files.
 These can also be compressed.